aspose-tasks/Aspose.Tasks-Documentation/net/developer-guide/converting-project-data/convert-ms-project-to-svg/_index.md

 ## **Saving a Project as SVG**
-The [Project]() class exposes the Save method which is used to save a project in various formats.
+The [Project](https://apireference.aspose.com/net/tasks/aspose.tasks/project) class exposes the Save method which is used to save a project in various formats.
 The Save method allows you to render project data to SVG format using the SaveFileFormat enumeration type.

 To save a project to SVG:

 1. Load a Microsoft Project file.
 1. Save the project to SVG using SaveFileFormat.SVG.
 ### **Programming Sample**
-The following lines of code shows how to achieve this using C#.
+The following lines of code show how to achieve this using C#.

 {{< gist "aspose-com-gists" "10d4de13018b7279cf03bab28ed78aeb" "Examples-CSharp-ConvertingProjectData-SaveProjectAsSVG-SaveProjectAsSVG.cs" >}}
 ## **Saving with SvgOptions**